-Super-Earth (or Superearth) is a common term for Extra-Solar Planets more massive than the Earth but substantially less massive than Uranus and Neptune, basically 2-10 Earth masses though there is no consensus on exact limits.
+Super-Earth (or superearth) is a common term for extra-solar planets more massive than the Earth but substantially less massive than Uranus and Neptune, basically 2-10 Earth masses though there is no consensus on exact limits.
 Often, a planet's radius is known but not its mass (e.g., from the transit method), and the term super-Earth might be applied to a planet because it has a somewhat larger radius than Earth, presumably a radius consistent with the above mass range.

 Usage of the term super-Earth regarding the planet's constituents and structure varies.
 Sometimes the term is only meant to indicate the mass, even if the planet has a large atmosphere in the manner of a gas giant.
 In other instances, it is meant to be Earth-like, i.e., a rocky planet with on the order of 1% of its mass as atmosphere which is considered the most likely atmosphere percentage in the super-Earth mass range.
 In the latter case, other terms have been used for gas planets of such a mass, such as mini-Neptune, sub Neptune, gas dwarf, mini gas giant, or transitional planet for planets with large atmospheres in the manner of Neptune, etc. The term super-puff means essentially a larger-than-Earth (super-Earth) rocky core, but with a large, non-Earth-like atmosphere.
 Super-Earth statistics show two peaks in radius (1.3 versus 2.4 Earth radii) suggesting two types of planets and planet formation.
 The term evaporation valley refers to a hypothesis about the difference, that a planet positioned so as to be sufficiently warmed by the star loses the non-metals in its atmosphere, sufficiently quickly that they are generally either wiped out or left essentially intact.